All Episodes

 But I've got real problems picking the Steelers.

-I'm gonna tell you a little story.
+I'm going to tell you a little story.

 I have a couple friends on the Steelers who have begged Catherine and me not to show up.